 Here I list some boutique guitar makers (or luthiers) who have some designs that could be working well for Surf music.
 Obviously they often have features familiar from the various famous Fender guitars such as the Stratocaster, the Jazzmaster or the Jaguar.
+There’s also a new model which combines features of the Jazzmaster and the Jaguar, called The Johnny Marr Jaguar.
 My rule of thumb was really for them to have at least two single coil pick-ups and a vibrato unit.
 I haven’t played any of these, but from my experience of digging at Surf music since the late eighties I have an idea what works.
 You have to acustom yourself with a guitar, especially for instrumental music, and for some players the feel of the whole Fender package might be too far from their heritage, or the sound is too cookie-cutter-like.

 The pictures are links.

 OK, this might already be a controversial choice.
 But recently I find myself listening to Morpheus by The Toads who had a Gibson for lead, and it worked for them.
 This here is obviously based on Gibson’s Les Paul model, except for the unusual shape.

 Here we have a similar candidate, with a set neck too and even mini humbuckers.
 Isn’t it a beauty?
 The 1963 Mosrite Ventures model had a set neck as well, with no lack of attack for sure!
 This being a very boutique enterprise, the builder would probably drop in a pair of singles coils if you ask him to.
 Kindly.